 They say if you’re onto a good thing then why change it – and that’s certainly the ethos of Christopher Hayman, chief gin maker at Hayman’s Distillery.

-Considering that Christopher is a fifth-generation London gin producer, I’m certainly not about to disagree with him.
+Considering that Christopher is a fifth-generation London gin producer, we’re certainly not about to disagree with him.

-Then there’s the fact that his gins – and especially the ‘Deeply Rested’, if you ask me – are pretty damn fantastic.
+Then there’s the fact that his gins – and especially the ‘Deeply Rested’, if you ask us – are pretty damn fantastic.

 All in all, his traditional approach and recipes have obviously paid off.
 If you want to learn more about Hayman’s methods and sample some delicious gin (and of course you do!), then they run both tours and a cocktail masterclass.